ACCORD-NWP/tactus/docs/development_guide.md

 # Install project
 cd Deode-Prototype && poetry install
-# Poetry will create a virtual environment for the project and install all dependencies.
-Take note of the name of the virtual environment, it will be something like `deode-<hash>`
+# Poetry will create a virtual environment for the project and install all dependencies in this environment.
-export PATH="/users/$USER/.cache/pypoetry/virtualenvs/<poetry_venv>/bin/:$PATH"
+# It will be placed in something like: "/users/$USER/.cache/pypoetry/virtualenvs/<deode-<hash>>/bin/:$PATH"

+# To activate the environment run
+poetry shell

 # Check that the project runs
 deode -h